ciaranightingale/twitter-nft-converter/README.md

 Now when we call `useSession` or `getSession`, we have access to the `accessToken` & `id` of the user; which allows us to make further requests to the Twitter API.

+For more information on the Twitter API visit the [docs](https://developer.twitter.com/en/docs/twitter-api)

 ## Checking Accounts User is Following

 Before the user sees the mint button, we make a check to see if the user is following on Twitter, using Next.js API Routes.